r2d2butbetter/git-github-session-gdg-iiitsricity/README.md

 ---

-## 4. GitHub Alternatives

-### Bitbucket
-**Bitbucket** is another web-based platform for hosting Git repositories.
-It offers free private repositories and integration with Jira for project management.

-### GitLab
-**GitLab** provides Git repository hosting with built-in **CI/CD** tools, allowing you to automate testing and deployment.

-### Other Alternatives
-- **SourceForge**: One of the original platforms for open-source projects.
-- **AWS CodeCommit**: A fully managed source control service that hosts Git repositories in AWS.

----

-## 5. Managing Projects on Git and GitHub
+## 4. Managing Projects on Git and GitHub

 ### Project Boards
 GitHub **Project Boards** help organize and manage your project tasks.
 They allow you to create task cards and track their progress.